Skip to content

 • Spandrel beams with low \(L/d\) ratios

-Most commercial programs handle this similarly:
+Most commercial programs handle this the same way:

 • SAP2000 / ETABS: Zero shear area means shear deformation is excluded.
 Section properties from the built-in database often include \(A_v\) values.

-• RISA: Similar behaviour—zero excludes shear effects.
+• RISA: Same behaviour.
+Zero excludes shear effects.

 2. Estimate the shear deflection: \(\delta_{shear} = PL/(A_v G)\)